Longtime Democratic insider Tim Mapes guilty in Illinois perjury trial

 CHICAGO — Longtime Democratic insider Tim Mapes was found guilty Thursday on perjury and obstruction of justice charges alleging he lied to a federal grand jury in an attempt to protect his longtime boss, former House Speaker Michael Madigan.

-The jury of six men and six women deliberated for about xxx hours before delivering the verdict in U.S. District Judge John Kness’ courtroom.
+The jury of six men and six women deliberated for about five hours before delivering the verdict in U.S. District Judge John Kness’ courtroom.

 Mapes, 68, of Springfield, faces up to 20 years in prison on the attempted obstruction count, while perjury calls for a maximum of five years behind bars.